Faculty and Staff Tackle the Supplement

 What Makes You Happy?

-by Danielle Lantagne, Assistant Professor of Civil and Environmental Engineering
+by Daniele Lantagne, Assistant Professor of Civil and Environmental Engineering

 My son's toothless smile and laugh when I zorbert his belly, watching his brain turn on and learn, holding him while he’s sleeping.
 Reaching the top of a mountain.
 The light as it falls through trees on a hike, particularly in leaf season.
 The crisp, cool winter ocean air of Boston and London.
 The feel of the air and color of the trees and sky in Seattle.
 Local food - berries in summer, apples in fall, cider in winter.
 Cooking a meal with my partner and sharing it with friends.
 Conversations over wine late into the night.
 Playing games – Settlers and Pandemic.
 Working out hard on the elliptical; figuring out how to top out a rock route; the clarity of mind and body after yoga class.
 Finishing a project; finishing a late project; crossing things off the to-do list; days that end with less things on the to-do list than they started with.
 My inbox at zero emails.
 Knowing my work has meaning; interactions with colleagues; feeling like I’m making a difference.
 That anticipatory feeling of opening up a dataset to learn what it has to tell you.
 Teaching, mentoring, helping people learn.
 Traveling, seeing new places, learning from people in other cultures.
 Conversations, debates, interchanges of information and thoughts and feelings.
 Raising our son together and sharing my life with my partner.
 The insanity, craziness, sorrows, and joy of life.